Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Discussion

 \section{Discussion}

-The results of the previous section characterise the long-term microbial population makeup under random switches between mild ($K=K_+$) and harsh ($K=K_-$) environmental conditions, for a broad range of the exogenous parameters \(\nu\) and \(\delta\).
-Another important aspect of the time evolution of microbial population concerns the nontrivial impact of the environmental variability on the fraction and abundance of $R$ and $S$ in the different regimes, and especially in their phase of coexistence.
+The results of the previous section characterise the long-term microbial population makeup under random switches between mild and harsh environmental conditions (high and low carrying capacity, $K=K_+$ and $K_-$, respectively), for a broad range of the exogenous parameters (mean switching frequency \(\nu\) and switching bias \(\delta\)).
+Another important aspect of the time evolution of microbial population concerns the nontrivial impact of the environmental variability on the fraction and abundance of drug-resistant ($R$) and drug-sensitive ($S$) microbes in the different regimes, and especially in their phase of coexistence.
 It is also important to review to what extent our modeling assumptions are amenable to experimental probes.